 Prior to joining Johns Hopkins in 2003, Dr. Mease was a Research Professor of Radiology at The George Washington University and the University of Maryland at Baltimore.
 He also worked as a scientist in Brookhaven National Laboratory’s Medical Department.

 Dr. De Silva oversees CTMI’s process development, quality control and production.
-He has more than 5 years of radiopharmaceutical industrial experience taking hands-on technical leadership and project management role on programs which included but not limited to transfer of existing manufacturing processes from third parties, drug development and manufacturing, formulation development, analytical development and translate early discoveries into clinical use in compliance with cGMP, FDA and other international regulations.
+He has more than 8 years of industrial experience taking hands-on technical leadership and project management role on programs which included but not limited to transfer of existing manufacturing processes from third parties, drug development and manufacturing, formulation development, analytical development and translate early discoveries into clinical use in compliance with cGMP, FDA and other international regulations.

 Before joining Johns Hopkins faculty, he worked an assistant lab-director at C-TRIC GMP facility University of Colorado Denver, where he was responsible for all clinical development and manufacturing of radiopharmaceuticals for clinical trials.

 Dr. De Silva is a SNMMI award winner for developing novel imaging agent and he holds a Ph.D. in Bioorganic Chemistry from Wayne State University, USA and M.Sc. in Inorganic Chemistry from National University of Singapore.

 CLINICAL TRIAL MANAGEMENT

 Rehab AbdAllah is the Senior Administrative Manager for the Division of Nuclear Medicine and Molecular Imaging.
 She is a regulatory specialist and contract initiation specialist.
 She also ensures smooth and timely workflow, focusing on matters regarding the Johns Hopkins Institutional Review Board and the US Food and Drug Administration.

 Copyright © 2019 The Johns Hopkins University Center for Translational Molecular Imaging - All Rights Reserved.